30 roof types infographic

 27. Saltbox Roof

-Saltbox_RoofA saltbox roof is known for its asymmetrical shape, which resembles antique wooden saltboxes of the 1700s.
-A saltbox roof features two slopes of varying length, with one much longer than the other.
-An easier visual representation would be to look at it like a gable roof, but with one side shorter than the other.
+Saltbox_RoofA saltbox roof is known for its asymmetrical shape, which resembles antique wooden saltboxes from the 1700s.
+It features two slopes of varying lengths, with one much longer than the other.
+An easier visual representation would be to look at it like a gable roof but with one side shorter than the other.
 The slope may be different on each side.

 saltbox roof examples